Knoblauchpilze/bsgalone/README.md

 **Note:** in case you're facing problem with installing one library or with compiling (see [section](#running-the-game-locally)), please refer to the following sections for library specific instructions.
 In case you face a unique problem, don't hesitate to open an [issue](https://github.com/Knoblauchpilze/bsgalone/issues).

+**Note:** this project uses `-fprofile-update=atomic` as a profiling option to handle concurrency during profiling.
+This requires ccache [4.10.0](https://ccache.dev/releasenotes.html#_ccache_4_10) at least.
+In case your system comes with an older version it means that you won't benefit from having `ccache`.

 **Note:** this project uses cpp20 and relies on features such as concepts.
 This should be supported by gcc10 (see [source](https://gcc.gnu.org/projects/cxx-status.html)).
 The development was made using gcc13.
 In case your version of gcc is older than this, refer to [this guide](https://www.dedicatedcore.com/blog/install-gcc-compiler-ubuntu/) to get an idea on how to install a more recent version.

 ## Clone the repository